rapidrecast/rapid-fuzz/README.md

 ## What's special about Rapid-Fuzz

 Rapid-Fuzz provides a way to conveniently build executable binaries that include everything you would need to make your deterministic tests.

 To build a fuzz test with Rapid-Fuzz, include the crate as a dependency and launch it via the Builder.

+## Do you have an example?

+Yeah, run the project with `cargo run -- --help`.
+The binary of the project is the test - it tests itself.